unlock-protocol/unlock/unlock-protocol-com/blog/optimism.md

 Gas fees on the Ethereum mainnet have now been outrageously high for more than a year, moving Ethereum away from its target of being a "world computer" accessible to everyone with an internet connection.
 It also makes use cases like Unlock much harder to use: our membership NFT should work well for $1 as well as $10,000 memberships!

-Don't get us wrong: high gas fees are a good problem to have for the Ethereum community: they mean that demand for the very precious block space is much higher than the available supply.
+Don't get us wrong: high gas fees are a good problem to have for the Ethereum community.
+They mean that demand for the very precious block space is much higher than the available supply.

 That said, the community has realized this for a long time, and multiple "layer 2" have emerged.
 Vitalik Buterin [wrote many times](https://vitalik.ca/general/2021/12/06/endgame.html) about why he believes that "roll ups" are the way to scale beyond the limited block space, and we agree!